xquery/curlpipe/README.md

 ```$bash
 [http://www.httpbin.org/get] ;
 ```
 where the seperator (;) is optional.
-In addition to a URI, you can construct literal, xml or json data.
+In addition to a URI, there is boolean, literal, xml, or json data types.
 ```$bash
 "literal data" ;
 ```